 I am cross-appointed to the Departments of Criminology and Psychology, and my academic background is primarily based in training as an experimental forensic psychologist.
 I am appointed to the Faculty of Graduate and Postdoctoral Studies and currently serve as the Graduate Coordinator for the Criminology MA program.

-I received my MA (2004) and PhD (2010) in forensic psychology and law from Simon Fraser University, Burnaby, BC.
-I received my BA (Hons) in psychology from Carleton University, Ottawa (2001).
+I received my MA (2004) and PhD (2010) in forensic psychology and law from Simon Fraser University, Burnaby, British Columbia.
+I received my BA (Hons) in psychology from Carleton University in my hometown of Ottawa, Ontario (2001).